 While the Toyota Corolla does offer an ECO mode in some of its trim levels, it doesn’t offer anything like the Eco Assist System™ to help you save MPG.

 Each vehicle comes outfitted with intuitive dashboard-mounted displays that drivers can use to select their media for the ride.
 Both the Civic and Corolla are outfitted with AM/FM radios, USB and auxiliary inputs, and Bluetooth® for hands-free phone connectivity and even audio streaming.

-Additionally, the Honda Civic comes equipped with Speed-Sensitive Volume Control.
-This feature, not equipped with the Toyota Corolla, recognizes loud engine performance and will actively adjust the volume to compensate for the noise so you can continue to enjoy your audio entertainment uninterrupted while heading to your destination.
+Additionally, the Honda Civic comes equipped with Speed-Sensitive Volume Compensation.
+This feature—which is not available in the Toyota Corolla—recognizes loud engine performance, and will actively adjust the volume to compensate for the noise.
+This way, you can continue to enjoy your audio entertainment uninterrupted while heading to your destination.

-The Civic comes standard with Honda Sensing® while the Corolla is equipped with Toyota Safety Sense™ P. These respective driver-assisting technology systems incorporate a few features that work along with exterior-mounted sensors that predict collisions or mishaps by factoring in the vehicle’s rate of approach and proximity to objects/vehicles.
+The Civic comes standard with Honda Sensing®, while the Corolla is equipped with Toyota Safety Sense™ 2.0.
+These respective driver-assisting technology systems incorporate a few features that work along with exterior-mounted sensors.
+They can predict collisions or mishaps by factoring in the vehicle’s rate of approach and proximity to objects/vehicles.

 Deciding Between the Honda Civic vs Toyota Corolla

-Schedule your Honda Civic test drive with us at Port Charlotte Honda!
-We’re here and happy to help drivers throughout Fort Myers and Port Charlotte for when it’s time to find their next car!
+Schedule your Honda Civic test drive with us at Norm Reeves Honda Superstore Port Charlotte!
+We’re here and happy to help drivers throughout the Port Charlotte, Venice, Punta Gorda, and North Port, areas, when it’s time to find their next car!